Yearnsmith/listr/README.md

 ##### Edit An Existing List

 To edit an existing list, select *Edit List* from the Main Menu.
-Lister will show a new menu containing all of your lists.
+Listr will show a new menu containing all of your lists.
 Select from these as you have other menus.

 ##### Add an Item